“Waldorf education is based upon the recognition that the

-[R.R. sketch, 2009, based on image in the book.]
-All four bodies reunite in the morning, as Steiner indicated by the arrows.
+[R.R. sketch, 2009, based on the image in the book.
+All four bodies reunite in the morning, as indicated by the arrows.]

 which is based on Rudolf Steiner's clairvoyant insight on the human being.
-The timing of this proscription against reading corresponds with
+The timing of [the Waldorf] proscription against reading corresponds with

 the 'cutting of the teeth,' which Steiner indicated as a developmental milestone, with the incarnation of the etheric body in children.